 National mortgage-to-rent scheme

-Under the national mortgage-to-rent scheme, people who are having trouble paying their mortgage to a private lender can switch from owning their home to renting their home as social tenants of a housing association, which buys the home from the lender.
+Under the mortgage-to-rent scheme, people who are having trouble paying their mortgage to a private lender can switch from owning their home to renting their home as social tenants of a housing association, which buys the home from the lender.

 If you take up the mortgage-to-rent option, you will no longer own your home or have any financial interest in it.

 Changes in 2017

 Following a review of the mortgage-to-rent scheme, several changes were announced in February 2017.
 Some of these changes took effect immediately and some are due to take effect later in 2017.
 The changes include: